AdobeDocs/workfront.en/help/quicksilver/planning/requests/approve-request.md

 1. (Optional) Click the **Approvals** icon ![](assets/approvals-icon.png) in the upper-right corner of the request to view the approvers.
 1. Click **Review and approve**, then choose one of the following: <!--did they fix the button and removed the &??-->

-    * **Approve**: To approve the request.
+    * **Approve**: This approves the request.
 A record is immediately created for the record type associated with the request form.
-    * **Reject**: To reject the request.
-No record is created for the record type associated with the request form. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+    * **Reject**: This rejects the request.
+No record is created for the record type associated with the request form. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->